Ferdysd96/sequelize-ORM/README.md

 # Node.js
 Application Programming Interface with node.js

-First you must config your database credentials in file .env, so if file is .env copy, you should change the name to .env.
+First you must config your database credentials in file .env, so if file is .env copy, you should change the name to .env

 -npm install .